Uncertainty

 “The sensitivity to, multiplied by the uncertainty in, external drivers, plus”

-• Note: since we’re forecasting, some covariates may not be observed and their uncertainty may often reflect how well we can forecast the covariates (e.g. future climate).
+- Note: since we’re forecasting, some covariates may not be observed and their uncertainty may often reflect how well we can forecast the covariates (e.g. future climate).
 If we can’t predict \(X\), we can’t use it to predict \(Y\)… (e.g. occurrence of fire in the postfire recovery state space model).
 That said, if \(Y\) is not very sensitive to \(X\), there’s less of a problem.
+If it is, this can sometimes be addressed by running forecasts for different scenarios.

 Sources of uncertainty: Parameters